Electric Café: Composition

 The first side of the album is divided into three tracks, which form a suite of three variations with recurring elements.
 (For instance, a few bars of melody from "Musique Non-Stop" can be heard as a few bars of bass melody in "Techno Pop").
 It is primarily instrumental, utilizing the track titles and other phrases in a spoken manner, as opposed to sung, narrative lyrics.
 The songs "Techno Pop" and "Sex Object" feature partial Spanish-language lyrics.
 The second side also contains three songs, following a somewhat more conventional pop format.

-The song "The Telephone Call" (German version: "Der Telefon-Anruf") is notable for being the first and only Kraftwerk song to feature Karl Bartos on lead vocals.
+The song "The Telephone Call" (German version: "Der Telefon-Anruf") is notable for being the only Kraftwerk song to feature Karl Bartos on lead vocals.
 The album closes with the title track "Electric Café", which features French and partially Italian-language lyrics.
 The track gained some exposure in the United States when it was used slightly sped up as the theme song for "Sprockets", the German television spoof by Mike Myers on Saturday Night Live.

 Critical reception

-While recognising Kraftwerk's influence on groups such as Depeche Mode and the Human League, journalist Ian Cranna writing in Smash Hits described the album as "frankly rather dull" adding "one can only assume it's an exercise for their own amusement".
-Drowned in Sound in their review of the 2009 remaster wrote that "Techno Pop can only be seen as a flop, despite the intermittent brilliance of its opening section."
-Jason Ankeny of AllMusic in his retrospective review of the album commented that "the record's short running time (less than 36 minutes) seems to indicate a lack of ideas and new directions with the spartan opening tracks, "Technopop" and "Music Non-Stop".
+The album received mixed reviews from professional critics, in contrast to much of the band's earlier releases.
+Journalist Ian Cranna of the British music magazine Smash Hits described the album as "frankly rather dull", adding "one can only assume it's an exercise for their own amusement", although he also recognised Kraftwerk's influence on English groups such as Depeche Mode and the Human League.
+In their review of the album's 2009 remaster, Drowned in Sound stated that "Techno Pop can only be seen as a flop, despite the intermittent brilliance of its opening section."
+In his retrospective review of the album, Jason Ankeny of AllMusic commented that "the record's short running time (less than 36 minutes) seems to indicate a lack of ideas and new directions with the spartan opening tracks, "Technopop" and "Music Non-Stop".